raaz23/mern-auth-project/README.md

 # MERN Stack Application Template

-This is a full-stack web application built with the MERN (MongoDB, Express, React, Node.js) stack.
-It includes authentication features that allow users to sign up, log in, and log out, providing access to protected routes only for authenticated users.
+This is a mean-stack web application built with the MERN (MongoDB, Express, React, Node.js) stack with authentication.

 ## Features

-- **Authentication:** Sign up, log in, and log out.
+- **Authentication:** Sign up, log in, log out, update account, and delete account.
 - **Protected Routes:** Access to protected routes only for authenticated users.
+- **User_CAN_DO:** create a recipe, view recipe, save their fav recipe, delete saved their fav recipe, and many more

 ## Technologies Used